Asu-chan/NSMBWThePranksterComets/README.md

 ### Compiling / Assembling

+#### Compiling the game's source code (`Kamek` folder)

+* Install [Python 2.7](https://www.python.org/download/releases/2.7/) with the modules [`pyyaml`](https://github.com/yaml/pyyaml/tree/702b1767bf632d5bae390ec1f855173d256bb52f) and [`pyelftools`](https://github.com/eliben/pyelftools) in your `C:\` directory, so the path `C:\Python27\python.exe` is valid.

+* If you're struggling with that, [here's a direct link](https://drive.google.com/file/d/19SXhD7GiSNXLqYpC8_DKudwZ5et_RM6b/view?usp=sharing) to an installed Python 2.7 with said modules, though it's bad practice to download this kind of thing directly as it could contain malware.

-To compile the game's source code (`Kamek` folder), download tool binaries [here](https://drive.google.com/file/d/1v1Qg7yv8ss3fTHtvBvGh8plukPmq_ptB/view?usp=sharing), unzip them and place them in the `Kamek`'s `tools` folder.
-Then, if you want to compile only the PALv1 region of the game for obvious playtesting and debugging purposes, run the `#makeNewerKP.bat` script.
+* Download the tool binaries [here](https://drive.google.com/file/d/1v1Qg7yv8ss3fTHtvBvGh8plukPmq_ptB/view?usp=sharing), unzip them and place them in `Kamek`'s `tools` folder.

+* Now, if you want to compile only the PALv1 region of the game for obvious playtesting and debugging purposes, run the `#makeNewerKP.bat` script.
 Otherwise, run the `#makeNewerKP-release.bat` script.
 You'll find your compiled code in the `Build` folder.

-To assemble the game's code loader (`Loader` folder), run the `compile.bat` script in the `Loader` folder and it'll assemble all `.S` files in the folder.
+#### Assembling the game's code loader (`Loader` folder)

+* In the `Loader` folder, run the `compile.bat` script and it'll assemble all `.S` files in the folder.

+#### Compiling the Prankster Toolbox

-To compile the Prankster Toolbox, open the `PranksterToolbox.sln` solution file in the `PranksterToolbox` folder using [`Visual Studio 2019`](https://visualstudio.microsoft.com/older-downloads/) (Only version 2019 has been tested, however newer versions should work just fine) and generate the whole solution, as Debug or Release depending of your needs.
-If you need the tool's exe without bothering with visual studio, you can find it in [`PranksterToolbox/PranksterToolbox/bin/Release`](https://github.com/Asu-chan/NSMBWThePranksterComets/tree/clang-no-translations/PranksterToolbox/PranksterToolbox/bin/Release)
+* Install [`Visual Studio 2019`](https://visualstudio.microsoft.com/older-downloads/) (Only version 2019 has been tested, however newer versions should work just fine)

+* Open the `PranksterToolbox.sln` solution file in the `PranksterToolbox` folder with Visual Studio and generate the whole solution, as Debug or Release depending of your needs.

+* If you need the tool's `.exe` file without bothering with Visual Studio, you can find it in [`PranksterToolbox/PranksterToolbox/bin/Release`](https://github.com/Asu-chan/NSMBWThePranksterComets/tree/clang-no-translations/PranksterToolbox/PranksterToolbox/bin/Release)

 ### Game files